Ratheshan03/Starbucks-Frontend-clone/README.md

 # Starbucks-Frontend-clone ☕
-Responsive Starbucks frontend Website Using HTML and CSS with a beautiful user interface. ✨
+Responsive Starbucks frontend-website using HTML and CSS with a beautiful user interface. ✨

 Checkout the link to see the deployed version: https://ratheshan03.github.io/Starbucks-Frontend-clone/